AbsoluteVirtueXI/web3-hooks/README.md

 ## Features

-Real time account and network changed tracking
+Real time accounts and networks change tracking
 Real time ether balance tracking
 Simplified use of contract with `useContract` hook